 Environmental Management

-Hecla’s responsibilities expand beyond producing essential metals, and we recognize the importance of creating a positive impact on the environments of the communities where we live and work.
+Hecla’s responsibilities expand beyond producing critical metals, and we recognize the importance of creating a positive impact on the environments of the communities where we live and work.
 We are committed to minimizing the environmental footprint of our operations through continuous improvement of our processes.

 Tracking Progress Fosters Accountability